 It is these stories that make the tour so fascinating.

 It opened in 1859 as a goldfield prison.
 However, when the gold ran out, the miners moved on.

-Then, the Lunacy Department of the nearby Aradale Asylum.
+Then, the Lunacy Department of the nearby Aradale Asylum acquired the building.
 It became the hospital’s ward (J-ward) for the worst and most dangerous men in the state of Victoria.

-- Convicted murderer
+- Convicted murderers

 - Accused of murder

 - Too violent to be in a normal prison